ntvpz/sql/_posts/2019-08-31-how-is-sql-pronounced.md

 ---

 This might be just another trivia question but how do you pronounce SQL properly?
 Nobody knows for sure.
-It's been a never-ending argument and can easily come up in a random discussion within the SQL database community.
+It's a never-ending argument and can easily come up in a random discussion within the SQL database community.

 ![How to pronounce SQL correctly?](/assets/img/pronounce/sql.png "How to pronounce SQL correctly?")